RedHatGov/redhatgov.github.io/content/workshops/jboss-migration-toolkit/lab2-using-jmt-cli.md

 > Refer to [RHMAT Command-Line Arguments][3] for a full list of available capabilities.

-3. Open the generated report.
+4. Open the generated report.

-  a.
 The location of the report is displayed in your terminal once the execution is complete.

 ~~~~
 Report created: /var/www/html
    Access it at this URL: file:///var/www/html/index.html
 ~~~~

-  b.
-Open the report in a browser http://jboss-migration-toolkit.{student number}.demo-dlt.com
+  5. Open the report in a browser http://jboss-migration-toolkit.{student number}.demo-dlt.com

 # Step 2.
 Review the reports.

-  a.
-In the Application List, take note of the story points identified for the simple-sample-app.ear application.
+1. In the Application List, take note of the story points identified for the simple-sample-app.ear application.
 This helps you assess the level of effort required to migrate this application.

-  b.
-Click the simple-sample-app.ear link.
+2. Click the simple-sample-app.ear link.

-  c.
-Click the Migration Issues link in the top navigation bar.
+3. Click the Migration Issues link in the top navigation bar.
 This report shows a summary of all migration issues identified in the application.

-  d.
-Click on an issue to show the list of files that contain the issue.
+4. Click on an issue to show the list of files that contain the issue.

-  e.
-Click the file name to view the file contents.
+5. Click the file name to view the file contents.

-  f.
-The line of code affected by the issue is highlighted and information about the issue and how to resolve it are displayed.
+6. The line of code affected by the issue is highlighted and information about the issue and how to resolve it are displayed.

-  g.
-See the Review the Reports section of the [RHAMT CLI Guide][2] to learn more about examining other available reports.
+7. See the Review the Reports section of the [RHAMT CLI Guide][2] to learn more about examining other available reports.

 # Summary
 After successfully executing RHMAT against the application archive, you should now be ready to review the assessment report.